 If your business does not have any employees, you can read how Businesses without Employees report and pay their quarterly contributions.

-SS Contributions – Employers must withhold 6% of each employee’s wages each pay period.
-At the end of the quarter, employers pay 6% of employees’ gross wages earned in that quarter and pay a matching share of 6%.
-Therefore, a total of 12% of each employee’s wages – not exceeding $5,000 – is reported and paid at the end of each quarter.
+SS Contributions - All Employers are obligated under the Law to withhold 6% of each employee's wages each pay period and at the end of each quarter, employers must pay 6% matching share.
+Therefore, a total of 12% of each employee's wages - not exceeding the maximum remuneration as indicated in the Maximum Remuneration table - is reported and paid to the Social Security Office 1 month after the end of each quarter.

-HCF Contributions - Employers must withhold 2.5% of each employee’s wages each pay period.
-At the end of the quarter, employers pay 2.5% of employees’ gross wages earned in that quarter and pay a matching share of 2.5%.
-Therefore, a total of 5% of each employee’s total gross wages is reported and paid at the end of each quarter.
+HCF Contributions - All Employers are obligated under the Law to withhold 2.5% of each employee's wages each pay period and at the end of each quarter, employers must pay 2.5% matching share to the Fund.
+Therefore, a total of 5% of each employee's total gross wages is reported and paid to the Social Security Office 1 month after the end of each quarter.